jetify-com/devbox/docs/app/docs/devbox_cloud/getting_started.md

 When you run `devbox cloud shell`, Devbox will first attempt to infer your Github username from your local environment, and prompt you if a username cannot be found.

-Once Devbox has your username, it will authenticate you over SSH using the private/public keypair associated with your Github Account.
+Once Devbox has your username, it will authenticate you over SSH using the private/public key pair associated with your Github Account.

 :::note
 All authentication is handled via SSH.
 Devbox never reads or stores your private key.